ngriebenow/tuwien-ase-purradise-java-angular-android-doc/product/requirements/List-of-Requirements.md

 | release date | 2020-10-DD |

 # List of Requirements
 The requirements are framed as user stories.
 Each of them describes expectations from the point of view of a particular stakeholder.

+A overview of the User stories from the point of view of people who might adopt an animal

 ## A: Anyone who might adopt an animal